 Performing Ashtanga Namaskarasana (Eight-Limbed Pose)

-From Adho Mukha Svanasana, on an exhale, gently lower your knees, then your chest and chin to the floor.
+From Adho Mukha Svanasana (Downward-Facing Dog), on an exhale, gently lower your knees, then your chest, and finally your chin to the floor.

 Body position:

-- The chest is positioned between the palms.
+- The chest is positioned between your palms.

-This reduces the load on the arms and shoulders.
+This modification significantly reduces the load on your arms and shoulders, making it a great starting point.

 Chaturanga Dandasana with Knee Support